Arthur Purnell: Return to Melbourne

 Purnell returned to Melbourne in 1910, and set up office in the Nicholson Chambers at 101 Swanston Street, and later Phair's Buildings at 327 Collins Street.

 A notable design of this time was Michael's Corner, built in 1915, which still stands on the south west corner of Elizabeth and Lonsdale Streets.

 During this time and into the 1920s he did many designs for people and businesses of Chinese origin, while a few designs of his own contained elements of Chinese design, or featured Chinese names.
 For instance he designed a warehouse in Melbourne's Chinatown in Punch Lane off Little Bourke Street in 1911 for cabinetmaker Tye Shing (demolished).
 His own house of 1916 (demolished) was an early example of the Bungalow style, with exaggerated verandah piers and projecting chimney pots with a slightly Oriental character, which he named Shameen in a clear reference to this time in China.

-Clearer use of Chinese design motifs can be seen an unbuilt tearoom design for Malvern in 1913 which featured a distinctly Oriental roof and verandah, followed by ‘Tsohshaan Mansions’ (‘tsohshaan’ is supposedly Cantonese for ‘house upon the hill’), at the corner of Malvern and Irving Roads Toorak, built 1917, which has an Oriental feel achieved without overt Chinese elements.
+Clearer use of Chinese design motifs can be seen an unbuilt tearoom design for Malvern in 1913 which featured a distinctly Oriental roof and verandah, followed by Tsohshaan Mansions (tsohshaan is supposedly Cantonese for "house upon the hill"), at the corner of Malvern and Irving Roads in Toorak, built 1917, which has an Oriental feel achieved without overt Chinese elements.
 In 1928 he designed another teahouse, at 22 Newcombe Street Portarlington (demolished), which featured a distinctly Chinese roof shape.

-His most well known Chinese influenced design, and possibly the best known of all his works, is his own house, located on a busy city artery, at 492 Punt Road South Yarra.
+His most well-known Chinese-influenced design, and possibly the best known of all his works, is his own house, located on a busy city artery, at 492 Punt Road, South Yarra.
 This is a substantial reworking of a house he had designed for his client "Alec" Barlow in 1924, which he bought and named Shan Teng, adding a number of rooms, changing the orientation, and in particular the roof, which he changed just before construction from a simple hipped roof to one with a curved Chinese shape.
 His daughter recalled that the family had Chinese servants indentured from an American ships captain.

 Beaver and Purnell

 In 1915 he joined with Isidor Beaver at his practice at Altson's Buildings, 82 Elizabeth Street, Melbourne, on the Collins Street corner.
 Beaver was a Manchester-born architect who had been in partnership with Edmund Wright in Adelaide and moved to Melbourne in 1890 to supervise construction of their National Mutual Life building on the corner of Collins Street and Queen Street.

-A notable project by the firm was the well known St. Moritz Ice-skating Palais, a 1939 conversion of their 1922 Wattle Path Palais de Danse, a large arched roofed dance hall on the Esplanade at St. Kilda, controversially demolished in 1982.
+A notable project by the firm was the well known St Moritz Ice Rink, a 1939 conversion of their 1922 Wattle Path Palais de Danse, a large arched roofed dance hall on the Esplanade at St Kilda, controversially demolished in 1982.

 Purnell left the partnership in 1925; Beaver, 19 years his senior, died in 1934.